I need to stay alive as I still have to fight the legal battle for Asia Bibi, he said

 The Pakistani lawyer who saved a Christian woman convicted of blasphemy from the gallows left the country on Saturday, saying his life was under threat.

-Saif-ul-Mulook’s latest victory saw the freeing of Asia Bibi, who spent nearly a decade on death row, after the Supreme Court overturned her sentence on Wednesday.
+Saif-ul-Mulook’s latest victory saw the freeing of Asia Noreen, who spent nearly a decade on death row, after the Supreme Court overturned her sentence on Wednesday.

 The decision sparked protests across the country.
 “In the current scenario, it’s not possible for me to live in Pakistan,” the 62-year-old told AFP before boarding a plane to Europe early Saturday morning.

-“I need to stay alive as I still have to fight the legal battle for Asia Bibi,” he said.
+“I need to stay alive as I still have to fight the legal battle for Asia Noreen,” he said.

 On Friday night, the Tehreek-e-Labaik Pakistan (TLP) announced an end to mass protests after reaching a deal with the government.
 A five-point agreement signed by both parties said the government would not object to an appeal of the verdict, filed earlier in the Supreme Court.
 When asked about the Islamist outcry, Mulook said it was “unfortunate but not unexpected”.